Murders of Louisa Vesterager Jespersen and Maren Ueland: Appeal

-On 31 October of 2019, the death sentence for three of the convicted was upheld by the anti-terrorist court in Salé.
-In total, 24 suspects connected to the murders, or whom were members of the jihadist cell, were sentenced.
+On 31 October 2019, the death sentence for three of the convicted was upheld by the anti-terrorist court in Salé.
+In total, 24 suspects connected to the murders, or who were members of the jihadist cell, were sentenced.

-The prime suspect, Abdessamad Ejjoud, was 25 years of age and organised the murder expedition with two accomplices, Younes Ouaziyad (27) and Rachid Afatti (33) who filmed the murders.
+The prime suspect, Abdessamad Ejjoud, was 25 years of age and organized the murder expedition with two accomplices, Younes Ouaziyad (27) and Rachid Afatti (33) who filmed the murders.
 A fourth suspect, Abderrahim Khayali, had his sentence elevated from life imprisonment to the death penalty.
 Khayali was part of the expedition into the mountain, but left the group before the killings.
 The court upheld received sentences from 5 to 30 years in prison for nineteen of the accused, and elevated one sentence from 15 to 20 years in prison.
 Ejjoud used his chance to speak before the sentence to ask for the death penalty, as he believed in neither the laws nor human rights.
 Ouaziyad and Afatti recited verses from the Quran.

 Like in the first trial, the court ordered the four prime suspects to pay 190,000 euros to the parents of Maren Ueland.

 The death penalty is still in effect in Morocco.
 In practice, no executions have taken place since 1993.

-As of 2023, the suspects are still awaiting execution.
-On 28 February 2023, Abderrahmane Khayali committed suicide by hanging with a piece of cloth taken from his clothes anchored to a window, he was awaiting execution at the Oujda local prison.
+As of 2024, the suspects are still awaiting execution.
+On 28 February 2023, Abderrahim Khayali committed suicide by hanging with a piece of cloth taken from his clothes anchored to a window; he was awaiting execution at the local prison in Oujda.